 In the context of causal inference, if \(Z\) is a confounding variable, the dependence between \(X\) and \(Y\) adjusted by \(Z\) - as traditionally estimated in linear models and other statistical techniques - may be interpreted as the true causal connection between the two variables.
 The properties proved in this paper underscore the capability of the partial copula to capture this causal connection without requiring restrictive assumptions such as linearity or the simplifying assumption used in vine copula modeling.

 Finally, a simulation study was conducted to compare how the partial and the marginal copulas may be different.
 In scenarios presenting conditional independence (scenarios 2, 3 and 4), the partial copula is the independence copula, while the marginal copula contains the spurious association induced by \(Z\).
 In scenarios where the confounding effect reinforces the conditional dependence (1, 6, and 9), the association observed in the marginal copula was stronger than in the partial copula.
-In scenarios where the confounding effect opposes the conditional dependence (5, 7, and 8), Simpson's paradox arises: marginal and partial correlations have opposite signs.
+In scenarios where the confounding effect opposes the conditional dependence (5, 7, and 8), Simpson's paradox may arise, which means marginal and partial correlations having opposite signs.
 In scenarios with no confounding (10), the marginal and the partial copula are the same.
-Finally, scenario 11 illustrated cases violating the simplifying assumption, which shows a fundamental difference between partial and conditional copulas: conditional copulas depend on the specification of the value being conditioned in the variable \(Z\), while the partial copula does not.
+Finally, scenario 11 illustrated cases violating the simplifying assumption, which shows a fundamental difference between partial and conditional copulas: conditional copulas depend on the specification of the value of \(Z\) being conditioned on, while the partial copula does not.
 In this sense, the partial copula may be seen as a ``summary'' of the conditional copulas across all values of \(Z\).

 The diversity of scenarios simulated shows that, in several contexts, the marginal association and the average conditional association may be very different - including scenarios known as Simpson's paradox, where even the signs of correlation coefficients are different.
 In causal inference literature \citep{pearl2009, pearl2016}, it is well known that marginal associations may be very different from causal effects due to confounding.
 The results in this paper show that the partial copula is a useful tool to estimate the average conditional association, which may be interpreted as a causal effect under standard assumptions in causal inference.
-From this paper, we hope to have showed both the importance of using conditional association instead of marginal association in several contexts, and the capability of the partial copula to capture this conditional association in a general way.
+From this paper, we hope to have shown both the importance of using conditional association instead of marginal association in several contexts, and the capability of the partial copula to capture this conditional association in a general way.